 Internship Opportunities in the Arctic Region

-The Center for International & Comparative Studies (CICS) is partnering with three organizations to offer internship opportunities for students interested in the Arctic region.
+The Program in International & Comparative Studies (PICS) is partnering with three organizations to offer internship opportunities for students interested in the Arctic region.

 The Center for Military and Strategic Studies (CMSS)